ravenac95/sudolikeaboss/README.rst

 *********************

 Are you serious?!
 If you're on a mac and you have passwords, you should be using 1password.
-With that said, I have thought about supporting other password managers but this project is super young.
+With that said, I would love to support additional password managers as the project grows.

 I use linux